cartalyst/tags/readme.md

 # Tags

-Easily add tags to your Eloquent models.
+A Tagging package that easily allows you to add tags to your Eloquent models.

 Part of the Cartalyst Arsenal & licensed [Cartalyst PSL](license.txt).
 Code well, rock on.